MoonlightCapital/MoonlightBot-docs/start-up/faqs.md

 4. **Exemption Request**: The adder must have requested and received an exemption from bot staff

-If none of these conditions are met, the temprole will be removed from the target user.
+If none of these conditions are met, the operation at the end of expiration will not be executed.

 If someone is threatening to stop sustaining temproles to damage your server, [contact support](https://discord.gg/hNQWVVC).
 We will investigate the matter and render any threat ineffective.